bugeats/react-routes-dub/README.md

 That single dependency is important. [path-to-regexp](https://github.com/pillarjs/path-to-regexp) is used by Express to parse path strings, and now you can use it for your client-side routes.

+- All configuration takes place in a single file.
+- Uses the [React Context API](https://reactjs.org/docs/context.html) for minimum fuss.
-All configuration takes place in single file and all routes are **named**, as they should be.
+- Routes are **named**, as they should be.

 # Installation